KamenSentai/todo_list/README.md

 # Todo list application developed by Alain CAO VAN TRUONG

 ## ⚠️ Warning ⚠️
-This projects was my first PHP experience and I intend to refactor it but whithout any framework.
+This projects was my first PHP experience and I intend to refactor it.

 ## Database location
 - `database/`